ScottLogic/blog/_posts/2025-09-02-solving-data-consistency-in-distributed-systems-with-the-transactional-outbox.md

 Additionally, if you are looking to introduce auditing, the messaging service will need to know who or why an action was triggered, but looking at a data change typically will not provide this information.

 An alternate solution to the dual-write problem is the Event Sourcing pattern.
-Event Sourcing offers a fundamentally different approach by treating events as the source of truth.
-Using this pattern, our components just need to send events into the event datastore.
-The dual-write problem therefore avoided, as the event datastore become the single service that is written to.
+Event Sourcing offers a fundamentally different approach to modelling state by treating events as the source of truth.
+By persisting events directly, it avoids the dual-write problem within the system itself, as the event datastore becomes the single source of truth.

 ![Diagram illustrating the Event Sourcing pattern.
 It shows a command input being handled by a command handler, which emits domain events to an event datastore.
 The datastore is used to rehydrate aggregates, append new events, and build a queryable view.
 Queries are handled separately via a query handler accessing the read model]({{ site.github.url }}/mdunsdon/assets/event-sourcing-pattern.svg "Diagram showing the Event Sourcing pattern: from Command to Event and Query to Queryable View")

 In terms of the benefits for the Event Sourcing pattern, if you have a greenfield project or are using the CQRS pattern, then the difficulties in adopting this pattern are reduced.
 Unlike the CDC or the Transactional Outbox pattern, the event generation service and messaging service are not needed.

 Regarding infrastructure, the Event Sourcing pattern needs you to use an event datastore.
 Depending on your organisation, this could be a new infrastructure concern, so in this case there could be resistance in adopting the pattern.
-An addition you need to implement aggregate and build a read model, which you might choose to deploy separately to the component that provides command and query handlers, so there may be more individual components to deploy and maintain.
+In addition, you need to implement aggregates and build a read model, which may be deployed separately from the components handling commands and queries.

+One drawback is that whilst Event Sourcing handles internal state transitions, the dual-write problem still exists when notifying external systems.
+If your system needs external systems notified, such as communication via webhooks or messaging queues, the dual-write problem can still arise.
+This may mean adopting CDC or Transactional Outbox pattern to ensure reliable communication with external services.

-One drawback is that there are additional considerations needed for querying when using Event Sourcing, often the recommendation is to adopt the CQRS pattern, so if this pattern is unfamiliar to the development team then this can be costly.
-Given events are the source of truth, you need to make queries for rows of data over a queryable view and this view will need to be build from aggregating over events.
+Another drawback is that there are additional considerations needed for querying when using Event Sourcing, often the recommendation is to adopt the CQRS pattern, so if this pattern is unfamiliar to the development team then this can be costly.
+Given that events are the source of truth, queries must be made against a read model built by aggregating those events.

 An additional drawback is that when there are existing functioning components in your system, there is a learning curve and additional effort needed to retrofit the Event Sourcing pattern.
 If you can overcome this, and you are able to ensure there are good bounded contexts in your domain-driven design, then you gain the flexibility to easily add new components and new kinds of events.